 - Furniture & Textiles (blankets, pillows, etc)

-Get Answers to Frequently Asked Home Insurance Questions
+Frequently Asked Home Insurance Questions

-Home insurance is must-have protection for every homeowner.
+Home insurance is a must-have protection for every homeowner.
 Not only will your bank or mortgage lender require that you have a home insurance policy in place, but you will also want one and need one for safety and peace of mind.

 If something happens and your property is damaged, or you have a house fire, your property insurance policy will be your saving grace.